SamSeabourn/trash-panda/README.md

 ## 🚀 Features

-- Detects stack-trace style URLs ending with :line:column (eg www.myapp.com/main.js:1:22323)
+- Detects stack-trace style URLs ending with :line:column (eg `www.myapp.com/main.js:1:22323`)
-- Formats <pre> content with Prettier
+- Formats default page `<pre>` content with Prettier
 - Injects a visual caret (👇) at the exact cursor position
 - Scrolls to the caret and shows a bouncing animation